cbrews/ignition/docs/developer.md

 ```

 ### Code Formatting Style
-We are using a custom linting style enforced by `pylint` and `yapf`.
+We are using a custom linting style enforced by `pylint` and `black`.
 In order to make your life easier, I've
 included pre-commit hooks that you can install once you've downloaded and installed requirements.

 ```